Your cookie preferences

 Mouldy nation report

-As households struggle to keep their homes warm, mould and damp can become an issue for many homes across the UK.
+As households struggle to keep their homes warm, mould and damp can become an issue across the UK.
 For its new Mouldy Nation Report, the energy experts at Uswitch reveal the prevalence of mould across England.
 By looking at complaints raised across local authorities and housing associations, we delve into people's experiences dealing with mould in the home and offer advice on how to combat it.

 Ben Gallizzi author headshot